-One of the most scenic drives in the world, the 70-mile trip to Hana is full of cascading waterfalls, lush jungle, and breathtaking Pacific Ocean views.
+One of the most scenic drives in the world, the 70-mile trip to Hana, Maui is full of cascading waterfalls, lush jungle, and breathtaking Pacific Ocean views.

 Sometimes called the Hana Highway, the Road to Hana connects Kahului with Hana in east Maui, a secluded, quiet town.
 If you're visiting Maui, it is well worth the trip to see all the wild beauty the island has to offer.

-If you take a little time to prepare for your trip, you'll be rewarded with an experience you won't soon forget.
-However, if you don't know what you're doing, you might end up hangry, stuck in traffic, frustrated, or nauseated.
+If you take a little time to prepare for your Hana road trip, you'll be rewarded with an experience you won't soon forget.
+However, if you don't know what you're doing, you might end up hangry, stuck in traffic, frustrated, ornauseated.

 Take some time before you leave to get ready for your trip on the Road to Hana, and you'll have an amazing road trip on one of Hawaii's most scenic drives.
-Here's some tips to get the most out of your experience!
+Here are some tips to get the most out of your Hana experience!

 Tip #1: Consider Spending the Night

 You can take the Road to Hana in one day.
 However, if you don't need to, don't rush it.
 Consider staying a night in Hana, even two nights, in order to get the whole Road to Hana experience.

 Places to consider along the Hana Road include: